top of page

 1. What Is the Bitcoin Halving?

-The Bitcoin halving is a programmed event that cuts the block reward given to miners in half.It happens roughly every four years (or every 210,000 blocks) and is built into Bitcoin’s code by Satoshi Nakamoto.
+The Bitcoin halving is a programmed event that cuts the block reward given to miners in half.
+This event occurs roughly every four years (or every 210,000 blocks) and is built into Bitcoin’s code by Satoshi Nakamoto.

-• Impacts miners — Their block reward is instantly reduced.
+• Impacts Miners: Their block reward is instantly reduced.

 2. The Halving Cycle